 Seasonal Patterns

 Most product categories follow predictable seasonal pricing.
-Electronics drop during Prime Day (July) and Black Friday (November).
-Back-to-school items peak in August.
+Electronics drop during Prime Day (July) and Black Friday (November), when stores like Best Buy run their biggest Black Friday doorbuster deals.
+Back-to-school items peak in August, and bikes see model-year price drops as last season's inventory clears.
 Understanding these patterns helps you set realistic target prices for alerts.

-Extensions like Keepa and CamelCamelCamel inject price history charts directly into Amazon product pages.
-You can see historical lows, set price alerts, and view price trends without leaving Amazon.
+Browser extensions are the simplest starting point.
+Tools like Keepa and CamelCamelCamel inject price history charts directly into Amazon product pages, so you can see historical lows, set one-click alerts, and view trends without leaving Amazon.
+They suit individual consumers tracking a handful of products for personal purchases.

 Pros